aiven/aiven-docs/docs/products/kafka/howto/avoid-out-of-memory-error.md

 pipeline.
 :::

-In the S3 example above, you could change the settings for the S3 sink connector to limit each S3 object to the data for one day, rather than one month, by using the data directory format `path.format=YYYY/MM/dd`.
+In the S3 example above, you can change the settings for the S3 sink connector to limit each S3 object to the data for one day, rather than one month, by using the data directory format `path.format=YYYY/MM/dd`.

-You could also fine tune the connector settings such as `rotate.schedule.interval.ms`, `rotate.interval.ms`, and `partition.duration.ms` and set them to smaller values enabling the connector to commit S3 objects at a higher frequency.
+You can also fine tune the connector settings such as `rotate.schedule.interval.ms`, `rotate.interval.ms`, and `partition.duration.ms` and set them to smaller values enabling the connector to commit S3 objects at a higher frequency.